Camellia-ESL/BinaryRealm/src/README.md

 - [SINGLETON] -> A class having this flag is a singleton instance.
 - [THREADSAFE] -> A class, function or variable that can be considered threadsafe.
 - [PRIVATE_USAGE] -> A class, function or variable that is exposed only for private usage therefore it should not be used if not for strict internal implementation.
+- [MUSTCALLBASEFN] -> A virtual function that when overrided must always call the base function.

 Flags example